Lynch, Carr help Raiders down Giants

 The Giants answered with Smith’s 10-yard touchdown pass to tight end Evan Engram, cutting Oakland’s lead to 17-14 with 5:16 left.
 Smith had a 47-yard pass to wide receiver Sterling Shepard on the drive.

-Oakland responded with a four-play, 68-yard scoring drive as Carr hit wide receiver Johnny Holton on a 9-yard touchdown pass with 3:23 to play, making it 24-14.
-Carr opened the drive with 59-yard screen pass to wide receiver Cordarrelle Patterson.
+Oakland responded with a four-play, 68-yard scoring drive as Carr hit Holton on a 9-yard touchdown pass with 3:23 to play, making it 24-14.
+Carr opened the drive with a 59-yard screen pass to Patterson.

-Aldrick Rosas made a 52-yard field goal as the Giants cut Oakland’s lead to 24-17 with 1:38 left, but Oakland recovered his onside kick and ran out the clock.
+Aldrick Rosas made a 52-yard field goal as the Giants cut Oakland’s lead to 24-17 with 1:38 left, but Oakland recovered his onside kick and ran out the clock to win their second straight game after losing six of their previous eight.

+“You have to stay the course,” Carr said.
+“There’s a lot of adversity that happens over the season.
+You wish you could just go out, win them all, and do it in a good way.
+But that hasn’t been our road this year.
+It’s been a little bit more difficult because of ourselves.
+We’re in a situation that all of our goals are still right in front of us.”

 The Raiders took a 7-0 lead on Lynch’s 51-yard touchdown run with 12:26 left in the first quarter.
-On third-and-1 with the Giants crowding the line of scrimmage, Lynch powered over right guard, cut to the middle and raced to the end zone.
+On third-and-1 with the Giants crowding the line of scrimmage, Lynch took full advantage of guard Kelechi Osemele’s block to bust loose.

+“It was obviously an explosive play,” Raiders head coach Jack Del Rio said.
+“It was a great job executing the play and him hitting it and taking it to the house.
+It was awesome for us to get that start.”

 The Giants pulled even on Orleans Darkwa’s 1-yard touchdown run with six seconds left in the first quarter, capping an 11-play, 74-yard drive.

 After Lynch was smothered for a 1-yard loss on fourth-and-1 at the Giants’ 45, New York marched to Oakland’s 29.
-But on third-and-5, Raiders outside linebacker Bruce Irvin had a strip-sack of Smith, and inside linebacker NaVorro Bowman recovered at the 32.
+But on third-and-5, Irvin had a strip-sack of Smith, and Bowman recovered at the 32.

+“That’s just a motor,” Bowman said of Irvin.
+“Anytime you have that type of motor, if you go back to the beginning of the play, if you see that get-off, that’s really what got him there so fast.
+Geno didn’t expect him to get there that fast.
+I saw the ball loose.”

 The Raiders took a 10-7 lead on Giorgio Tavecchio’s 39-yard field goal with 3:37 remaining in the half -- two plays after Giants strong safety Landon Collins dropped what looked to be a sure interception.